Electromotive interference in a mechanically oscillating superconductor: generalized Josephson relations and

 In addition to the generation of the London momentum in \eqref{EQ_NG_covariance_sources}, the covariance laws \eqref{EQ_NG_covariance}-\eqref{EQ_NG_covariance_Psi} induce interference effects in coherent circuits.
 For instance, in order for the phase to be continuous all along a displaced superconducting path, one must include the kinematic terms \eqref{EQ_NG_covariance_Psi} into the gauge-covariant phase definition.
 The generalized gauge-covariant phase is thus

 where $2m_{e}$ is the Cooper pair mass, and the phase (difference) is defined as $\varphi=\int\mathbf{\nabla}\varphi\cdot d\mathbf{l}$.
-Obviously, the velocity integral in Eq. $\left( \ref{EQ_EmE_SC}\right) $ disappears when the superconducting condensate remains at rest along the phase path, and thus it connects the displacement velocity to the phase difference in the Josephson system and eventually to the Josephson current.
+Obviously, the velocity integral in Eq.\eqref{EQ_EmE_SC} disappears when the superconducting condensate remains at rest along the path, and thus it connects the displacement velocity to the phase difference in the Josephson system and eventually to the Josephson current.
 This extra contribution would also disappear if there were not two distinct frames moving relative to each other with the velocity $\mathbf{v}$.
 For instance, the two frames of reference can be a superconductor (as the moving frame) and a measuring apparatus (say a magnetometer playing the role of the laboratory frame), like for the rotating superconducting effect \cite{b.london}.

-The inclusion of the relativistic correction in $\left( \ref{EQ_EmE_SC} \right) $ suggests that some subsequent contributions will be found for its time derivative.
-Indeed, the second Josephson relation connects the time derivative of the superconducting phase with the energy difference across the weak-links, \emph{i.e.} to the electromagnetic\ work the superconducting charges undergo when travelling across the junction.
+The inclusion of the relativistic correction in \eqref{EQ_EmE_SC} suggests that some subsequent contributions will be associated to the so-called second Josephson relation.
+Indeed, the second Josephson relation connects the time derivative of the superconducting phase (difference) with the energy difference across the weak-links, \emph{i.e.} to the electromagnetic work the superconducting charges undergo when traveling across the junction.
 The total electromagnetic work is found according to the complete Lorentz force.
-One obtains
+Using the generic relation \cite{Flanders2010}